-Let’s start this article with the etymology and definition of arthritis.
+Let’s start this article with the definition of arthritis.
 The word arthritis comes from “artho”, meaning joint and “itis” meaning inflammation.
 So it literally means inflammation of the joints.¹

-Before sharing with you the top myths of foods to arthritis, it’s important to have some basic knowledge on different types of arthritis.
-There are many different types of conditions causing different types of arthritis.
-Today we are going to focus on 3 different ones.
+Before sharing the top food myths of arthritis, it’s important to have some basic knowledge on the different types.
+Today we are focusing on the following three:

 - Osteoarthritis: Osteoarthritis is the most common type of arthritis and is also commonly known as “wear-and-tear” arthritis.
 The Osteoarthritis Research Society International (OARSI) describes osteoarthritis as the result of the body’s inability to repair damaged joint tissues.
 It can develop due to abnormal stresses or injury; or as part of the aging process.
 This condition leads to the breakdown of cartilage and the underlying bone.

-- Gout: Gout is an inflammatory type of arthritis caused by high uric acid in the blood causing uric acid crystals to form in joints.
-These cause very painful attacks and when recurring, can cause permanent joint damage.¹
+- Gout: Gout is an inflammatory type of arthritis caused by high uric acid in the blood, in turn, this causes uric acid crystals to form in joints.
+These cause painful attacks and when recurring, can cause permanent joint damage.¹

-If you have found success in reducing arthritis symptoms using one of these methods, please do not stop doing what you are doing!
-I am simply looking into common remedies that haven’t been clinically proven to help with arthritis pain.
+If you’ve found success in reducing your arthritis symptoms using one of the following methods, please do not stop doing what you are doing!
+I am simply looking into common remedies that haven’t been clinically supported to help with arthritis pain.

 So now without any further ado, here are some of the Arthritis Foundation’s main foods myths: ²